What Are the Different Types of Mortgage Lenders?

 Call Center/Direct Mail Lenders

-Generally any lender cold calling you or sending direct mailers to you without a previous lending relationship with you is best to avoid.
+Generally any lender cold calling you or sending direct mailers to you without a previous lending relationship with you needs to avoid.

 Pros: